 Emily thanked Ivy, who smiled back at her.

-“It was a pleasure to meet you!
+“It was a pleasure to finaly meet you in person!
 Look after yourself, rest, eat properly, and if you think you’ve got a problem, come straight in and ask the receptionist for Ben or Ivy.
 If we aren’t on duty, one of our colleagues will sort you out.
 I shan’t say ‘have a good weekend’, because you won’t want to be doing anything exciting, just putting your feet up.
 Take care, and we’ll see you on Monday.”

 With an elderly or temporarily more seriously disabled patient, before discharging them, I’d have asked questions about whether there was someone at home who could look after them; but it seemed too inappropriate to ask them of Emily, especially as I had a personal interest in hoping that there wasn’t anybody.
 So I didn’t.